Publications per year

 Knowledge work and Knowledge management

-Christine Ipsen is associated professor at DTU Management Engineering at the Technical University of Denmark.
+Christine Ipsen is Professor at DTU Engineering Technology at the Technical University of Denmark.

 She is specialized in development of knowledge work to ensure producitivity and well-being and has written a large number of publications about participatory interventions in knowledge work, knowledge sharing and knowledge management.